 Not all of these flags required action.
 For example, one was just the model name of a product.

-My take: Checking for potential plagiarism is more important today than ever since copyright infringements can lead to takedown notices.
+My Personal Take: Checking for potential plagiarism is more important today than ever since copyright infringements can lead to takedown notices.
 ProWritingAid will successfully identify many copyright issues.

 ProWritingAid will flag grammar, style, and spelling issues as you type and offer brief explanations with the opportunity to fix each problem with a single click.
 However, punctuation is not checked as thoroughly as other apps.
 Its many in-depth reports are helpful—the best in the business—and the Word Explorer gives you easy access to a broader vocabulary.

-While not cheap, a ProWritingAid Premium subscription is almost half the price as Grammarly’s.
+While not cheap, a ProWritingAid Premium subscription is even more than the price of Grammarly’s.
 However, if you need to perform a lot of plagiarism checks, the price quickly escalates.

 Ease of Use: 4/5